 Top 5 Most Comfortable Men’s Wedding Rings

-Sharp edges and raised patterns on the outside of the ring can rub against your little and middle fingers.
+Sharp edges and raised patterns on the outside of a ring can rub against your little and middle fingers.
 The smooth surface of a plain wedding band may cause less irritation.
-If you really have your heart set on a certain pattern, a laser-etched -- rather than a sculpted -- design will create a sharp pattern with minimal texture.
+If you really have your heart set on a certain pattern, go with a laser-etched rather than a sculpted design for a sharp pattern with minimal texture.

 Comfort-fit wedding bands are designed with a domed interior, which has less contact with the skin than a flat band.
-These rings are easier to slide past your knuckle.
-The design also traps fewer irritants against your skin, such as dirt or hand soap.
-Also, a comfort-fit ring’s curved interior edges can prevent the band from cutting into your finger.
+These rings are easier to slide past your knuckle and also trap fewer irritants against your skin, such as dirt or hand soap.
+Perhaps the most important advantage is that a comfort-fit ring’s curved interior edges can prevent the band from cutting into your finger.

-Protruding gemstones may poke your other fingers, especially if they are distributed around the band.
-Consider rings with flush-mounted stones.
+Protruding gemstones may irritate your other fingers, especially if they are distributed around the band.
+Consider rings with flush-mounted stones to avoid this problem.
 A tension setting will also help keep a solitaire gemstone from rubbing against your skin if the ring rotates.

-Wide wedding bands are popular among men, but a thinner wedding band can be much lighter and more comfortable.
+Wide wedding bands are a popular choice, but a thinner wedding bands are typically much lighter and more comfortable.
 A band that covers a third or less of the distance between knuckles will feel less bulky than a wider band or signet ring.
 You may not even feel a thin band while wearing it.

 If wearing a ring is difficult while working with your hands, you might consider wearing yours on a chain around your neck.